bitnami/containers/containers/rails/README.md

 We'll be using the orchestration file for [Ruby on Rails](http://rubyonrails.org/) development.

-We assume that your starting the development of the Rails application from scratch.
+We assume that you're starting the development of the Rails application from scratch.
 So lets begin by creating a directory for the application source where we'll be bootstrapping a Rails application:

 ```bash
 $ mkdir ~/workdir/myapp